xmindflow/Awesome-Implicit-Neural-Representations-in-Medical-imaging/README.md

 # Introduction

 Implicitly representing image signals has gained popularity in recent years for a broad range of medical imaging applications.
-The most motivating resoans are the following:
+The most motivating reasons are the following:
 * Memory efficiency: The amount of memory demanded to represent the signal is not restricted by the signal's resolution.
-* Unlimited Resolution: They take values in the continous domain, meaning they can generate values for coordinates in-between the pixel or voxel-wise grid
+* Unlimited Resolution: They take values in the continuous domain, meaning they can generate values for coordinates in-between the pixel or voxel-wise grid
 * Effective data usage: They can learn to handle reconstruction and synthesis tasks without high-cost external annotation.

 Which all are significantly important for developing an automatic medical system.<br>
 With the aim of providing easier access for researchers, this repo contains a comprehensive paper list of Implicit Neural Representations in Medical Imaging, including papers, codes, and related websites.<br>
-We considered a a sum of <ins>**64**</ins> research papers spanning from 2021 to 2023.
+We considered a sum of <ins>**64**</ins> research papers spanning from 2021 to 2023.

 ---
 # Introductory Papers